jconnelly/Blockchain/README.md

 * Generate a form to send to the FTC directly that contains additional information necessary on the form, ie: Phone number, time of call, type of phone recieved on, and location (city/zipcode).

 #### Technical Requirements
+* The main page of the application will show a small handful of components
+    * At the top of the main page will be a title bar
+    * The title bar should have a label: Robocall Logger
+    * There should be a label, text field and button for quickly adding a number
+    * There should be a label and button for addinga  detailed record
+    * There should be a large frame in the middle of the page with a label and one to many records listed
+    * There should be a large footer button that will allow for creating a custom report to the FTC

 * Quickly add just a phone number to the list of phone numbers in the system.
     * A label should be added to the main page on the left hand center side
     * The label should be: Add Quick Caller ID